v-morris/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 19: September 19, 2019

+**Today's Progress**: Connected a MySQL database to a Spring Boot application.
+Used the Sakila database to display a list of actor/actress names & info on a view made with Thymeleaf.
+Learned about the applications.properties file and how to set it up to connect to the DB and to keep the data from being overwritten using the spring.jpa.hibernate.ddl-auto=none

+**Thoughts:** I've learned all of this in the past, but it was so quickly as part of my internship that none of it fully stuck.
+So going back through again has been great, but a challenege.
+It all makes sense, but the backend has always seemed more challenging to me than the frontend.
+I know once I spend more time on it, I will become more comfortable.

+### Day 18: September 18, 2019

+**Today's Progress**: Worked with GET/POST CRUD operations in Spring Boot.
+Used Thymeleaf to create different views to post to a form where you put in a beginning, middle, and end of a story, and the POST sends you to the full story page where all the pieces are connected.

 ### Day 17: September 17, 2019

 **Today's Progress**: I worked in Spring Boot and continued refreshing on MVC and working through basic CRUD operations.
 I went through part of my bootcamp's curriculum again to get back into the groove of using Spring Boot.
 I'm refreshing on HTTP requests/responses.
 I was able to debug and find an error in a piece of curriculum I was reading, so I was super happy to be able to figure that out on my own.
 It took me a bit to figure it out but I got it :)